JackEdwardLyons/jacklyons-me-beta/content/pages/blog/my-annual-2023-review.md

 #### Yoga and Vedic Meditation

-Diving into the realms of yoga and Vedic Meditation has been a game-changer for me.
-In the midst of life's chaos – juggling work, parenthood, and the constant demands – these practices became my sanctuary.
-For me, it's not just about the physical postures in Yoga; it's the little nuggets of wisdom from the teacher while you're moving through the practice, followed by the deep inner calm that I feel once I've finished.
+Diving into the realms of yoga and Vedic Meditation this year has been a game-changer for me.
+In the midst of life's chaos – juggling work, parenthood, and the constant demands of life – these practices became my sanctuary.
+For me, it's not just about the physical postures in Yoga, it's the little nuggets of wisdom from the teacher while you're moving through the practice, followed by the deep inner calm that I feel at the end of practice.

 Vedic Meditation, in particular, has become a vital anchor in my daily routine.
 It's like a reset button for my mind and soul.
-The regular moments of tranquility that it offers are like a lifeline, allowing me to step back from the hustle and recalibrate my energy.
-The profound sense of inner peace that follows these sessions permeates into my daily life, fostering a more grounded and centered approach to challenges.
-It's not about escaping reality but about finding a steady ground within myself to navigate the ups and downs.
+The regular moments of tranquility that it offers allows me to step back from the hustle and bustle, out of the busy monkey mind, and to recalibrate.
+The profound sense of inner peace that follows these sessions permeates into my daily life, fostering a more grounded and centered approach to all of life's challenges.
+For me the meditation is not about escaping reality or feeling the effects only while in the practice, but about finding a steady ground within myself to navigate the ups and downs throughout the entire day.

 As I look ahead to the coming year, the commitment to these practices is a non-negotiable part of my well-being journey.
 Further exploration into the depths of yoga philosophy and a continued dedication to Vedic Meditation hold the promise of enhancing my overall mental, emotional, and physical well-being.
-It's not just a routine; it's a conscious investment in self-discovery, resilience, and a pathway to a more balanced and fulfilling life.
-So, in the quiet moments of meditation and the flow of yoga postures, I am learning to discover not just how to pause but a profound connection to my inner self and mind that shapes how I engage with the world around me.
+It's not just a routine, it's a conscious investment in self-discovery, resilience, and a pathway to a more balanced and fulfilling life.
+So, in the quiet moments of meditation and the flow of yoga postures, I am learning to discover not just how to pause but how to cultivate a profound connection to my inner self which then shapes how I engage with the world around me.

 ### 2. What didn’t go so well this year?